 Academic Degree Maps Routing

+This form is for bachelor's and associate programs only.

+Submit the form "Curriculum – New or Change – Academic Degree Maps" for a new or changed curriculum.

+Complete this form and build the Academic Degree Map.

+Separate proposals must be submitted for each subplan.

+It is approved by the college curriculum committee and then routed to the Office of the Registrar for processing.

 Microcredentials Routing

+Microcredential approval may be sought by any Major Academic Unit (MAU) at K-State.
+The term Major Academic Unit includes all Colleges, K-State Salina and Olathe, K-State Libraries, K-State Extension, K-State Graduate School, and the Staley School of Leadership.

+Each MAU shall set up an internal process for MAU approval for microcredentials.
+This need not follow the usual curriculum approval process but can be tailored to allow faster approvals when needed.

+Each Dean or Director of an MAU shall inform the Grad Council and Faculty Senate of their internal processes.

+Interdisciplinary proposals can come from any college and only need official approval from one unit (but at the next level, all involved units will, of course, be queried about their support).

+All requests for microcredentials, whether credit or non-credit, must come through a Major Academic Unit.

+Approval for a microcredential may be requested for a term not to exceed 18 months, permanent approval, or both.

+Term approvals may be granted by the joint agreement of the Faculty Senate President, the designated chair of the Faculty Senate Academic Affairs committee, the VP of Academic Innovation or AVP of Academic Innovation.
+For graduate credit-bearing microcredentials, the Dean of the Graduate School.
+Term approvals may not be extended without a vote of the Faculty Senate.

+Permanent approval of a for-credit microcredential will require approval from the Office of Assessment and the Faculty Senate.
+For graduate credit-bearing microcredentials, the Graduate School serves as the approving unit.
+Approval from these bodies will follow the usual process for curriculum approvals.

+Permanent approval of non-credit microcredentials follows the term approval process.

 System Request Update Routing

 System request updates are primarily for courses and involve very minor course changes that do not require formal course approval and do not have an impact on another academic unit outside the college.
-These are updates to one of the current electronic systems used to offer or record classes (e.g. scheduling, graduating check, catalog, etc.).
+These are updates to one of the current electronic systems used to offer or record classes (e.g., scheduling, graduation check, catalog, etc.).

 System request updates are limited and are processed and changed in one of the systems.
 These items are processed by the Office of the Registrar and do not go through the FS approvals.
-If the Office of the Registrar has any doubt of whether a proposal can be a systems update, they should contact the chair of FSAAC.
-If a proposed change requires additional approval, the proposal will be rejected and the proposer will be required to submit a new proposal for the change through either the standard or expedited routing process.
+If the Office of the Registrar has any doubt about whether a proposal can be a systems update, they should contact the chair of FSAAC.
+If a proposed change requires additional approval, the proposal will be rejected, and the proposer will be required to submit a new proposal for the change through either the standard or expedited routing process.

 Note that there is no FS oversight of this process.
-Any faculty senator that believes a system request update has been inappropriately used should request that FSAAC investigate.
-This request for investigation must be done within a year of the systems request being processed.
+Any faculty senator who believes a system request update has been inappropriately used should request that FSAAC investigate.
+This request for investigation must be done within the academic year of the system's request being processed.
 FSAAC may undo a system request update and require the proposal to follow an expedited or standard process.

 The following items may use the System Request Update form.